Canada Facts You Want To Know

-Make sure you try pure maple syrup with your pancakes instead of the corn syrup which is often used as a cheap replacement.
+Make sure you try pure maple syrup with your pancakes instead of corn syrup which is often used as a cheap replacement.

-Macaroni And Cheese (KD)
+Macaroni and Cheese (KD)

 It comes in a blue package including two pouches, one with the macaroni and one with the cheese mix.
 If you try it, make sure you buy the original!

-We Eat French Fries Covered With Gravy
+We eat French Fries covered with Gravy

-ll Canadians know that the real, authentic poutine comes from the province of Quebec.
+All Canadians know that the real, authentic poutine comes from the province of Quebec.
 However, you can get different versions of it all across the country.
 It is a dish made up of French fries, fresh cheese curds, and brown gravy.
 Yum!

-Canadian Beer, Wine, And Drinking Facts
+Canadian Beer, Wine, and Drinking Facts

 - The beer named after Canada is called Molson Canadian.
 Molson Coors Canada is the oldest brewery in North America.